 Foodie Weekend in Nashville, TN

-For this quick weekend trip, we only had 2 nights to spend in Nashville TN.
-It was a trip planned on short notice around obtaining reservations at two restaurants on our Nashville foodie bucket list: Bastion & the Rabbit Hole.
+For this quick weekend trip, I only had 2 nights to spend in Nashville TN.
+It was a trip planned on short notice around obtaining reservations at two restaurants on my Nashville foodie bucket list: Bastion & the Rabbit Hole.

 Note: I almost didn’t write this post out of frustration of losing a bunch of pictures from the trip, but finally decided to go ahead and write it anyway using the pictures I was able to recover.
 I hope it is still enjoyable and informative even without the photos!